C5T/Current/README.md

 x.map_int_string[42] = "the question";
 // Use `JSON(object)` to convert a cerealize-able object into a JSON string. const std::string json = JSON(x);
-// Use `JSONParse<T>(json)` to parse a JSON object into a cerealize-able type T. const SimpleType y = JSONParse<SimpleType>(json);
+// Use `JSONParse<T>(json)` to create an instance of a cerializable type T from its JSON representation. const SimpleType y = JSONParse<SimpleType>(json);
-// `JSONParse` also has a two-parameters form that enables omitting the template type.
+// `JSONParse(json, T&)` is an alternate two-parameters form that enables omitting the template type.
 SimpleType z;
 JSONParse(json, z);
 ```